unixorn/awesome-zsh-plugins/README.md

 * [locate-sublime-projects-cli](https://github.com/david-treblig/locate-sublime-projects-cli) - Allows searching for Sublime Text projects and opens them in Sublime.
 * [lumberjack](https://github.com/molovo/lumberjack) - Lumberjack is a logging interface for shell scripts
 * [mac-packaging](https://github.com/Temikus/mac-packaging) - A set of common functions used for enterprise Mac packaging with Munki
+* [markjump](https://github.com/zakariaGatter/MarkGate) - Allows you to mark directories so you can jump directly to them
 * [mfunc](https://github.com/hlohm/mfunc) - Allows you to define persistent functions on-the-fly, without the need to add them to your config files.
 These functions are permanently available until you delete them.
 * [monorepo-plugin](https://github.com/zilongqiu/monorepo-zsh-plugin) - ZSH plugin for monorepo management
 * [mylocation](https://github.com/KasperChristensen/mylocation) - A plugin to show your current location based on your IP address.